 Due to a system-wide technology update, we are experiencing extremely high call volume.
 We appreciate your patience with our operators during this time.
 Thank you for choosing Fox Chase Cancer Center.

 "I knew the cancer was coming back."

-Stephen researched support groups for people who have had throat cancer, and with his wife by his side, went to one at Fox Chase Cancer Center led by Katie Moran MS, CCC-SLP, Senior Speech Pathologist and social worker, Florence Bender, a founding member of the Speak-Easy group.
-Turned out, it was a game changer.
+I researched support groups for people who have had throat cancer, and with my wife by my side, I went to a support group at Fox Chase Cancer Center led by Katie Moran, senior speech pathologist, and Florence Bender, a social worker and founding member of the Speak-Easy group.
+As it turned out, this support group was a game changer for me.

 Because of that laryngectomy support group, I fell in love with Fox Chase and decided to transfer my care over to Dr. Thomas J. Galloway, a member of the Fox Chase head and neck cancer treatment team.

 Working closely with my treatment team, along with physical therapist Jenna Balaicuis, who helped me manage the effects of lymphedema, I started seeing a life for myself postlaryngectomy.
 I started getting information from people like myself—how they sleep at night, how they arrange their throat, and how they keep their tubes clean.
 I was getting a lot of answers.
 I got to the point that I’d rather go there than sleep.
 It wasn’t long before I started helping other people being treated for laryngeal cancer and offered much-needed support and information from an all-too-informed point of view.

 Unlike my previous hospital experience, where I always felt like I was being herded like cattle, I feel that my Fox Chase team really cares about me.
 When I’m at Fox Chase seeing my doctors or talking to the therapist, I can take my time and ask as many questions as I want.
 The clinicians at Fox Chase are attentive to me and my needs.